 In the United States, the second-leading cancer-caused death is colorectal cancer.
-Some of the common signs of colon cancer include blood in the stool, excessive diarrhea or constipation or bowel movement, fatigue, and/or rectal bleeding.
+Some of the common signs of colon cancer include blood in the stool, excessive diarrhea or constipation or bowel movement, fatigue, and/or rectal bleeding (“Colorectal Cancer”).
 Keep in mind, however, that these signs don’t necessarily guarantee colon cancer.
 Nonetheless, it is always important to screen for cancer.
-In order to make a screening decision, I urge you to read the other articles about screening options such as colonoscopies, FIT, and cologuard.
+In order to make a screening decision, I urge you to read the other articles about screening options such as colonoscopies, FIT, and colonguard.
 It’s a tough decision—one to discuss with your doctor.

 While colorectal cancer occurrence has decreased over the years, it is still a major issue, if we consider the amount of people who don’t screen early enough to catch their colon cancer.
 In fact, only 40% of colon cancer cases are caught early (and in the early stages of cancer, the survival rate can be up to a staggering 90%!).
 Often times, I will tell family members, “Please get screened for colon cancer as early as possible.”
 Unfortunately the typical response may be, “I’m not 50 yet”, “Are you cursing me?”, or “It’s too expensive.”
 Even when people find a screening method that is affordable, such as the FIT test, it still may not be accurate enough.
 Many people still do not screen for cancer when they turn 50, even though this promise is a “rule.”

 Because these conditions have similar effects as colon cancer and may even be a risk factor for colon cancer, it is critical that you ask your doctor about your disease.
 Considering that current screening methods do not detect colon cancer with 100% accuracy, colon cancer can be easily misdiagnosed, leading to severe consequences down the road.
-Even if you are diagnosed with a hemorrhoid or a irritable bowel syndrome, there’s a chance that it may actually be colon cancer.
-Essentially, if something doesn’t seem right, make sure to ask your doctor and be proactive!
-It is essential that you are diagnosed correctly, so that you can catch and treat your cancer early.
-Even discuss with your doctor about perhaps increasing the frequency of screening—rather than just every 5 to 10 years—or using multiple screening methods!
+If you are diagnosed with a hemorrhoid or a irritable bowel syndrome, there’s a chance that it may actually be colon cancer.
+Of importance, if something doesn’t seem right, make sure to ask your doctor.
+It is essential that you are diagnosed correctly, so that you can catch and treat for your cancer early on.
+Even consider discussing with your doctor about perhaps increasing the frequency of screening—rather than just every 5 to 10 years—or using multiple screening methods!